trilinos/TrilinosWiki/SEMS-Dev-Env.md

 $ ctest -j10
  ```

 All of the TPLs supported by the loaded SEMS Dev Env will be automatically picked up and enabled (see `Final set of enabled TPLs` in the cmake STDOUT).
 The same loaded SEMS Dev Env can be used for MPI or serial (non-MPI) builds and shared lib or static lib builds.
-The SEMS Dev Env only needs to be changed when one wants a different compiler/version and/or MPI/version and/or CMake/version using , for example:
+The SEMS Dev Env only needs to be changed when one wants a different compiler/version and/or MPI/version and/or CMake/version using, for example:

 ```
 $ source $TRILINOS_DIR/cmake/load_sems_dev_env.sh \